-Poor Will’s Almanack for the Final Week of Middle Fall.
+Poor Will’s Almanack for the third week of Early Spring.

 This week opens the season of early bulbs even in the coldest years.
 The very earliest bulbs, of course, the snowdrops the snow crocus and the aconites, have already bloomed in the sunniest microclimates.
 Now it is time for the larger, brighter standard crocus and the small spring iris, the iris reticulata to flower.

 Assist America CEO Brian Mulligan joins us to talk about the unique emergency medical services that his company helps procure for medical students and leisure-seekers alike when they are traveling far from home.
 Planning a vacation or medical mission abroad?
 Check out this interesting conversation to hear about how you can do so with a little more confidence and a few fewer worries!

 Poor Will's Almanack for the second week of Early Spring

 The other day, someone asked me, "What is the point of keeping track of things like flowers and birds?"